 Problem Description/Action "Kernel size is very large" Warning During Cold-Install During a cold-install, the following warning message may appear in your swagent.log: WARNING: Kernel size is very large.
 The kernel may not boot or may show decreased performance in small memory systems.
-Actual kernel size: 33118076 bytes Build_Kernel: Complete Boot_From_Client_Disk: Begin Rebooting machine as expected.
-Please disregard the above warning, the check for the kernel size limit incorrectly uses the 32 MB value instead of the 64 MB value supported on HP-UX 11i v1.
+Actual kernel size: 33118076 bytes Build_Kernel: Complete Boot_From_Client_Disk: Begin Rebooting machine as expected Please disregard the above warning, the check for the kernel size limit incorrectly uses the 32 MB value instead of the 64 MB value supported on HP-UX 11i v1.
 PHKL_27447 will correctly set the kernel size limit that gets checked during the creation of new HP-UX 11i v1 kernels.
-Known issues with OE Media Install Tools and Network Depots 8 · · · · · · · · · · · · · · · · · · · The Ignite-UX documentation also explains the setup and use of network depots without using the OE media for each installation.
-See the following web site for information on the Ignite-UX product: http://software.hp.com/products/IUX/
+Known issues with OE Media Install Tools and Network Depots The Ignite-UX install tool on the OE media supports the use of network depots.
+However, network depots must match the media depots for the choices in the install tool to work properly.
+The Ignite-UX documentation also explains the setup and use of network depots without using the OE media for each installation.
+See the following web site for information on the Ignite-UX product: http://docs.hp.com/en/IUX